tesolchina/PoetryAI/Technology/03_Testing_Validation/pilot-testing/T3-testing-manual.md

 ---

-## Special Notes for OTP Testing
+## Special Testing Notes

 **Key Things to Observe:**

-1. **Time Efficiency:**
+1. **Login Efficiency:**
-   - How long did each step take?
+   - How long did login take?
-   - Was waiting for email annoying?
+   - Was the process smooth?

 2. **User Experience:**
-   - Was the process smooth?
    - Were instructions clear?
+   - Was navigation intuitive?

-3. **Email Quality:**
+3. **Overall System:**
    - Professional appearance?
    - Clear information?
-   - Easy to act on?
+   - Easy to use?

-4. **Overall Preference:**
+4. **Feedback:**
-   - Better or worse than password?
-   - Would you recommend OTP?
+   - Note any issues
+   - Provide constructive suggestions

 ---